 The Necessity Of A School Management System

-The answers lie within your school ERP system
+The answers lie within your school management system!

 What is a school ERP system?

-ZipSchools is especially useful because it takes over multiple functions – from organising parent-teacher conferences, to fee processing and receipt generation, to setting up of study groups for discussions based on subject or learning levels, or even to ensure readily available private communication between various stakeholders.
+ZipSchools is especially useful because it takes over multiple functions.
+Right from organizing parent-teacher conferences, to fee processing and receipt generation, to setting up of study groups for discussions based on subject or learning levels, or even to ensure readily available private communication between various stakeholders.

 Why do schools need one?